 It's also worth noting there are switching incentives of around £100 on offer for switching to a new bank account.

-So if you can't find a bank account that gives you a decent AER, you could at least get a nice cash welcome bonus.
+Where you can't find a bank account that gives you a decent AER, you could at least get a nice cash welcome bonus.

 These mortgages work by combining a savings account with your mortgage.
 This means that the money you have in your savings account can be counted as a temporary overpayment towards your mortgage.